-Moreover, the Branch also has received a claim by one corporate customer claiming that the Branch wrongfully and negligently paid the cheque which was not signed by the Company's authorised persons of approximately Baht 0.7 million (2021: Baht 0.7 million).
+As at 31 December 2023, the Branch has received a claim by one corporate customer claiming that the Branch wrongfully and negligently paid the cheque which was not signed by the Company's authorised persons of approximately Baht 0.7 million (2022: Baht 0.7 million).
 No provision has been made in the financial statements as the Branch's management does not currently expect that the Branch will incur significant loss from this lawsuit.